spro/lit/README.md

 **`lit [program] [filename] [args...]`**

-`lit` will first turn your .lit file into an .unlit file by removing everything except the indented blocks.
-It then runs that .unlit file via `[program]`, passing on extra arguments:
+`lit` will first turn your .lit file into an unlit file by removing everything except the indented blocks.
+It then runs that unlit file via `[program]`, passing on extra arguments:

 ```
 lit python test.py.lit -n 500
-=> python test.py.lit.unlit -n 500
+=> python test.py -n 500
 ```

 Certain programs require command line options to be passed before the program name, in which case the `-b` (for before) option should be used:

 ```
 lit -b gcc test.cpp.lit -x c++ -o test
-=> gcc -x c++ -o test test.cpp.lit.unlit
+=> gcc -x c++ -o test test.cpp
 ```